vaunakiller/openmw-vr/README.md

 The control bound to the menu also doubles down as a recenter action.
 Hold the menu key to recenter the menu in case it opened inside some object and is inaccessible.

+When in menus, alternate bindings are used to navigate the menus using the thumbsticks and the A/B controls (or equivalent)

 Currently openmw-vr has no api for re-binding controls, as this is expected to be offered by the VR runtime itself.

 Default controller bindings: